 - Customer Service

-- Functional and business performance suffers due to poor or unavailable content that supports core content use case requirements of these constituents and their audiences.
+- Functional and business performance suffers due to poor or unavailable information that supports core use case requirements of these constituents and their audiences.

-- This makes sales and marketing content a strategic imperative for the business.
-Traditionally it has been a tactical expense.
+- This makes sales and marketing information and content strategic imperatives for the business.
+Traditionally they been considered a tactical expense.

-- The traditional, project oriented, creative craftsman approach to content, cannot meet the new requirements of the digital enterprise, digital marketing, digital content, or empowered buyer/audiences.
+- The traditional, project oriented, creative craftsman approach to content creation, cannot meet the new requirements of the digital enterprise, digital marketing, digital content, or empowered buyer/audiences.

 - Executive leadership tend not to have internalized this reality if they are aware of it, and translated it into strategic actions and accountability.

 New realities drive new requirements that impact sales, marketing, content and content operations.

 - Content must be audience/buyer relevant, useful, and for vendors, differentiated from existing content in the market.

 - Content must be (continuously) created to cover primary use case requirements for all content constituent groups.
 It must be available when audiences are ready to consume (NOW), through channels, in formats and languages they prefer.

 - The ability to scale content operations is a natural outcome of the relevance, format and continuous creation requirements listed above.
 The traditional content process cannot scale efficiently to meet the dozen or more primary requirements we have identified.

 - A new approach to enterprise information and content, and a new content operations framework is required.

 Click here to view a 2:46 streaming video deeper explanation of these new requirements.

 Organizations have five generic areas they can adjust to improve business outcomes: Strategy, People, Process, Technology, Investment.
 Of the five, marketing organizations have focused primarily on People and Technology to address new customer content requirements.